Vaccinium therapeutic uses include improving memory, heart health, digestion, and vision. It’s often called the Brain Berry.

 The Cree and other Native American nations consumed blueberry to improve night vision.
 Other traditional uses include drinking a tea from the leaves as an antidiarrhoeal, drinking the juice as a heart tonic, and consuming the berries to enhance endurance.
 Modern research supports these traditional uses.

 Vaccinium Therapeutic Uses

 The medicinal properties of Vaccinium uliginosum have been researched and analyzed in more than a hundred scientific papers, including in vitro, animal, and human studies.
 Vaccinium therapeutic uses may include support for a healthy heart, healthy eyes, healthy skin, healthy muscles, and good brain health.

 A new, preliminary study suggests that Vaccinium therapeutic uses might include a role in supporting recovery from spinal cord injury.
 Further, the ancient use for blueberry as a vision support has been borne out in two recent studies (one animal, one human) that look at how Vaccinium uliginosum extract can protect against blue light damage and eye strain resulting from computer and tablet use.

-The effectiveness of Vaccinium uliginosum extract against enteric viruses maybe the source for its traditional use to stop diarrhea.
+The effectiveness of Vaccinium uliginosum extract against enteric viruses maybe the source for its traditional use to help stop diarrhea.

 James Joseph, PhD, lead scientist in the Laboratory of Neuroscience at the USDA Human Nutrition Research Center on Aging at Tufts, published landmark research on blueberry as a dietary supplement.
 As he noted, “This is the first study that has shown that dietary supplementation with fruit and vegetable extracts that are high in phytonutrient antioxidants can actually reverse some of the aging-related neuronal/behavioral dysfunction.”